Retargeting can be a powerful digital marketing tactic, allowing you to track your past website visitors wherever they go across the internet.

-If you’re doing online advertising and still not convinced to implement retargeting, here are ten statistics that will make you reconsider.
+If you’re involved with online advertising and still not convinced to implement retargeting, here are ten statistics that will make you reconsider.

 25% of online viewers enjoy seeing retargeted ads.
-[Source]
+[Source: CMO]

 Online viewers are open to being served retargeted ads.
 While the majority of them (60%) remain neutral about seeing retargeted ads, 25% enjoy them because they are reminded of products and services they were looking at previously.

 Website visitors who are retargeted with display ads are more likely to convert by 70%.
-[Source]
+[Source: Software Advice]

 Prospects or potential customers usually browse numerous websites as part of their research.
 They consume various content to help them make a decision.
 Retargeting gives them a little push towards your brand.
 When a prospect sees a retargeting ad, there’s a 70% chance that they’ll purchase your product over your competitor’s.

-Three of five online viewers notice and consider ads showing products they viewed from another page.
-[Source]
+3 out of 5 online viewers notice and consider ads showing products they viewed from another page.
+[Source: eMarketer]

 As customers are becoming savvier, they’ve found ways to block out these ads, whether through ad blockers or sheer effort.
 However, retargeting display ads are a different story, as they remind visitors of products and services they’ve shown an interest to in the past.

-The click-through rate (CTR) of a retargeted ad is 10 times higher than the CTR of a typical display ad.
-[Source]
+The click-through rate (CTR) of a retargeted ad is 10x higher than the CTR of a typical display ad.
+[Source: Wishpond]

 The engagement advertisers can get from retargeting is significantly larger.
 While the average CTR for display ads is 0.07%, the average for retargeting ads is 0.7%.
 This means that retargeting campaigns perform 10 times better than regular display banners, and offers better opportunities to convert website visitors, compared to other digital advertising strategies.

 91% of marketers who have used retargeting have found it to perform the same as or better than search, email, or other display ads.
-[Source]
+[Source: IAB]

 Out of 1000 marketers surveyed by the Interactive Advertising Bureau (IAB), 92% found retargeting to perform the same as or better than search, 91% for email, and 92% for other display advertising.